Beach Club Vibes

 Fiji Beach Club

-Fiji Beach Club is on Playa de Fañabé in Costa Adeje, next door to Le Club.
+Fiji Beach Club is on Playa de Fañabé in Costa Adeje, right next to Le Club.
 Balinese beds and sunbeds line the waterfront.
-DJs play on weekends, and the cocktail bar is the main attraction.
+It's a more intimate setup than the larger clubs nearby.

 Las Rocas Beach Club